mzakizadeh/kara/examples/README.md

-# kara-py Examples
+# kara-toolkit Examples

-This directory contains example scripts demonstrating how to use kara-py.
+This directory contains example scripts demonstrating how to use kara-toolkit.

 ## Examples